pingcap/docs/develop/dev-guide-join-tables.md

 ## Join orders

-In actual business scenarios, join statements of multiple tables are very common.
-The execution efficiency of join is related to the order in which each table participates in join.
+In real business scenarios, join statements of multiple tables are very common.
+The execution efficiency of join is related to the order of each table in join.
 TiDB uses the Join Reorder algorithm to determine the order in which multiple tables are joined.

-When the join order selected by the optimizer is not good enough, you can use `STRAIGHT_JOIN` to make TiDB enforce the join query in the order of the tables used in the FROM clause.
+If the join order selected by the optimizer is not optimal as expected, you can use `STRAIGHT_JOIN` to enforce TiDB to join queries in the order of the tables used in the `FROM` clause.

 {{< copyable "sql" >}}